A method to construct exponential families by representation theory: A method to construct good exponential families

 where $V^\vee$ is the dual space of $V$, and

 \end{enumerate} \end{definition}

-\begin{proposition} A family $\mathcal{P}:=\{ dp_\theta\}_{\theta\in \Theta}$ obtained by the method in Section~\ref{subsec:our_method} is an exponential family if $\Theta$ is not empty. \end{proposition} To show this proposition, we need: \begin{fact} Let $G$ be a Lie group with finitely many connected components.
-Then the following set is a finite dimensional vector space of $C(G)$:
+\begin{proposition} A family $\mathcal{P}:=\{ p_\theta\}_{\theta\in \Theta}$ obtained by the method in Section~\ref{subsec:our_method} is an exponential family on $X$ if $\Theta$ is not empty. \end{proposition} To show this proposition, we need: \begin{fact}[{\cite[Proposition~3.3]{ty21}}] Let $G$ be a Lie group with finitely many connected components.
+Then the following set is a finite dimensional vector subspace of $C(G)$: